 Research interests

-Idrees’ research through private practice, teaching, and writing and in collaboration with public and private sector organisations, such as the World Humanitarian Forum, Daiwa Anglo-Japanese Foundation, Vestre, Crisis Response, and Atlantic Pacific examines the concepts of Human-Connected Design, Design in Crisis and Emergency, Autonomous Design, Decolonised Design, and Design Under Resource Constraints to tackle social and environmental issues and explore design and innovation interventions for specific geographic, cultural, and political contexts.
+Idrees’ overarching research, conducted through private practice, consultancy, teaching, and writing, and in collaboration with global public and private sector organisations, such as the World Humanitarian Forum, Daiwa Anglo-Japanese Foundation, Vestre, Crisis Response, and Atlantic Pacific; focuses on contextually, culturally, and geographically significant design methods and methodologies which are explored as ‘Design Pivots’ (approaches that seek to diversify and balance design practice, perspectives, and knowledge systems) with different strands focusing on Human-Connected Design, Design in/for Emergency, Autonomous Design, Decolonised Design, and Design Under Resource Constraints to tackle social and environmental issues responsibly and through care, influence policy and products, and achieve sustainable, resilient, and just futures.

-5. Design Under Resource Constraints: how resource constraints create the conditions for creative diversity and enable the development of local knowledge and expertise? how can design bring together several elements into relationship with one another to formulate alternative methods and context-specific interventions? what constitutes ‘resource constrained’ design, and why?
+5. Design Under Resource Constraints: how resource constraints create the conditions for creative diversity and enable the development of local knowledge and expertise? how can design bring together several elements into relationship with one another to formulate alternative methods and context-specific interventions? what constitutes ‘resource constrained design’, and why?

 Areas of research supervision